-Controlling an external MIDI keyboard or synthesizer from the MONTAGE plitting the sound between the MONTAG
+Controlling an external MIDI keyboard or synthesizer from the MONTAGE

 This connection lets you sound an external MIDI tone generator (synthesizer, tone generator module, etc.) by playing the MONTAGE or playing back Songs from the MONTAGE.
 Use this connection when you wish to sound the other instrument as well as the MONTAGE.